sandeep4055/sandeep4055/README.md

 - 👯 I’m looking to collaborate on Kaggle
 - 🤔 I’m looking for help with Deep Learning & Computer Vision
 - 💬 Ask me about Self Driving Cars
-- ⚡ Fun fact: I love to learn new things, and I embrace my inner nerd. 🤓

 ### Get in touch :coffee:
 ---